The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 The colonial governments increasingly favoured a decimal monetary system based on the US dollar, because of the practical implications of the increasing trade with the neighbouring United States.

-As a compromise between basing the currency on sterling or on the US dollar, in 1853 the Parliament of the Province of Canada enacted a statute to introduce the gold standard into the province.
+As a compromise between basing the currency on sterling or on the US dollar, the Parliament of the Province of Canada enacted a statute to introduce the gold standard into the province.

 The value of the Canadian dollar was fixed in terms of gold and valued at par with the US currency.
 Both US and British gold coins were legal tender in Canada during that time.

 In 1857 the Province of Canada provided that all public accounts were to be kept in dollars and cents.
 The next year, 1858, the first Canadian decimal coins were released.
-Minted at the Royal Mint in London, they were issued in the name of “Canada”, with a bust of Queen Victoria on the obverse.
+Minted at the Royal Mint in London, they were issued in the name of “Canada”, with a bust of Queen Victoria.

-By 1859, there were several bank failures, including the Colonial Bank and the International Bank.
-This shook confidence in the security of banknotes in the Province of Canada.
-Bank failures made notes worthless, and the resulting scandal increased pressure on the government for greater bank regulation.
+By 1859, several bank failures shook confidence in the security of banknotes in the Province of Canada.
+Bank failures made notes worthless, and the resulting scandal increased pressure on the government for greater regulation.

 The first issue by the Province itself was on January 1, just half a year before Confederation.
 The Province of Canada notes served as the basis for the notes later issued by the new country.